 As mentioned earlier in the Educare Model section, Educare Chicago is a model for early childhood services, and we participate in a national evaluation that seeks to exemplify research-based practices and data-driven decision-making for improving quality and child outcomes in early childhood education.
-We collect data on staff, families, classroom effectiveness, classroom quality and child outcomes that are included in a study of 25 Educare schools.
+We collect data on staff, families, classroom effectiveness, classroom quality and child outcomes that are included in a study of the 25 Educare schools.
 Educare Chicago has a local evaluation team that assists with data collection, data sharing and utilization, to inform services for children and families.

 Additional assessments that are used as measures of social or academic progress are:

-- Peabody Picture Vocabulary Test (PPVT)
+- eDECA

 - Preschool Language Scale

 - Bracken

+- Step

-- eDECA
+- Measures Social Emotional

 - Measures Language Skills

-- Measures Language Skills

 - Measures School Readiness

-Measures Social Emotional Skills
+- Phonological Awareness

-- Preschool
+- 6 months preschool

 - Twos Preschool

-- Kindergarten
+- Kindergarten Bound

-Bound

-6 months Preschool